-Many men with prostate cancer have no noticeable symptoms.
-Often, the first sign of the disease is an abnormal finding on a routine screening exam.
-Or you may notice one or more of the following symptoms:
+Many people with prostate cancer do not notice any symptoms.
+Often, the first sign of prostate problems is found during a routine screening exam.

-- frequent pain or stiffness in the lower back, hips, or upper thighs
+- Often feeling pain or stiffness in the lower back, hips, or upper thighs.

-Speak with your doctor if you have any of these symptoms so that you can be sure to get a proper diagnosis and treatment if needed.
+Talk with your doctor if you have any of these symptoms.
+Be sure to get a proper diagnosis, and treatment if needed.